extism/rust-pdk/README.md

 2023/09/30 11:52:17 An error!
 ```

-> TODO: is there some place we can link to here?
-From the host, you need to make sure that you set a log file to stdout or some file location.
+> *Note*: From the CLI you need to pass a level with `--log-level`.
+If you are running the plug-in in your own host using one of our SDKs, you need to make sure that you call `set_log_file` to `"stdout"` or some file location.

 ## HTTP